 Our mixed-methods study examined stakeholders' perceptions, experiences, and decision making prior to, during, and after the reunification of New Orleans Public Schools (NOLA-PS).
 Data included interviews, documents and videos, and other publicly available sources (e.g., student achievement scores, enrollment trends, etc.) based on a six-year time frame (2013-2020).
 This allowed us to explore the transition process of reunification within NOLA-PS while providing boundaries for data collection.
 This time frame also marked important events in state and local leadership following over a decade of state control of New Orleans schools under the RSD.
 We collected publicly available state and district-level information (e.g., meeting and media information, legislative documents, school board meetings and minutes, charter school applications) pertaining to reunification.
 Beyond serving as important empirical data sources, documents also helped to identify potential interview participants who were involved or impacted by the transition of power from RSD to NOLA-PS.
-Using purposeful and snowball sampling techniques to identify interview participants (Bogdan & Biklen, 2003), we conducted 18 in-depth, semi-structured interviews lasting 45-90 minutes with state leaders, community stakeholders, district personnel, and school leaders in 2022.
-We selected interviewees with knowledge on the RSD, the reunification process of OPSB, and had experience working in or with the districts.
-Table 1 provides demographic information of each interviewee.
+Using purposeful and snowball sampling techniques to identify interview participants (Bogdan & Biklen, 2003), we conducted 18 in-depth, semi-structured interviews in 2022 lasting 45-90 minutes with individuals that represent important stakeholders within New Orleans (community activists, district personnel, and school leaders) and within the Louisiana state government (members of political associations, the state school board, and the state department of education).
+These interviewees were seen as pivotal stakeholders within the overall urban regime within New Orleans.
+We selected interviewees with knowledge on the RSD and the reunification process and had experience working in or with New Orleans schools.
+Appendix Table A provides demographic information of each interviewee.
 All names are deidentified and interviewees are indicated based on position during the reunification period.

-Publicly available data (e.g., board meeting materials and videos) were used to develop interview questions, triangulate interview data, and provide contextual information on reunification.
+Publicly available data (e.g., board meeting materials and videos, news articles) were used to develop interview questions, triangulate interview data, and provide contextual information on reunification.
 Specifically, the research team collected and organized OPSB action items from board meetings between 2015 and 2020 to find items related to reunification.
 Then, researchers watched board meeting video recordings to analyze comment cards, conversation, and actors present in the decision-making process.
 Relevant quotes were transcribed.
 While all relevant action items and videos were watched, not all produced conversation or comments that offered data for the project.
 In addition, newspaper articles were collected from 2012-2020 to confirm and provide context for statements made in interviews and board meetings, and to capture the media narrative surrounding reunification.
 Media was collected in summer and fall of 2021 using the data based Newsbank and Nexis Uni.
 Articles were collected through a combination of search terms like RSD, OPSB, "return to local control", reunification, NOLA-PS Superintendent, unification of NOLA-PS.
 PDFs of the articles were downloaded for analysis.